 To know what chicken breed lays speckled eggs, kindly continue reading…

-Many breeds will lay a speckled egg as a result of a small glitch in the biological system that adds brown coating on the egg.
+Many breeds will lay a speckled egg as a result of a small glitch in the biological system that adds a brown coating to the egg.

 Note: Brown eggs are basically white eggs with one or more layers of brown coating.